 4. Menstrual Cramp Relief

 “The strength and intensity of an orgasm can relieve cramps,” says Judith Golden, a sex therapist based in Toronto.
 Keep in mind no two bodies are the same, though.

 Masturbating while menstruating may relieve cramps, but it probably won’t eliminate them for good, according to Best Health Magazine.

 5. You Can’t Get Pregnant or Acquire an STI!

 When you are only having sex with yourself, the thought of getting pregnant or contracting an STD or STI need not cross your mind.
+This is one of the main benefits of fingering yourself.
 You can have sex with yourself without a worry in the world, which probably one of the reasons why it feels amazing, as reported by Planned Parenthood.